 Choosing which hands to play is very important.
-It’s the first key decision of any poker hand.
-If you are starting out in poker.
+It’s the first key decision of any poker hand when you are starting out in poker.
 The most important thing is to play a selective hand range based on the position you are in.
 As you lack the post flop skills to profitably make marginal pre flop calls, you will need to be careful about the hands you play.
-The table below is a guide to hands you can open raise with, if you are first to enter the pot i.e. nobody has raised in front of you.
-Please note that the table assumes you are opening the hand ranges in the earlier positions too e.g. You open KJ suited in early position therefore you are opening it in mid position too.
+Below is a guide to hands you can open raise with, if you are first to enter the pot i.e. nobody has raised in front of you.
+Please note that the illustrations assumes you are opening the hand ranges in the earlier positions too e.g. You open KJ suited in early position therefore you are opening it in mid position too.

-Please note I have not assigned a hand range to open raise from the small blind with.
-I firmly believe this is the worst spot to open raise in Texas Holdem from and don’t think it would be wise to advise a wide open raise range from here.
-Instead, play very careful from there.
+Please note we have not assigned a hand range to open raise from the small blind with.
+We believe this is the worst spot to open raise in Texas Hold’em from and don’t think it would be wise to advise a wide opening raise range from here.
+Instead, play very careful from the small blind, potentially only raising hands you’d play from middle position.
 Look to minimize how much you lose and let the strong hands do their “talking” so to speak.

 Hand Selection – Calling Raises

 It’s important to recognise you won’t have the pre-flop aggression in the hand when calling a raise.
 Therefore you should be calling raises with hands that are at least as equal in value to the likely range your opponent is raising with, and preferably with position on them.

 There is no trick to knowing what hands you should call player A’s raise with.
 Instead, think about the type of player raising and act accordingly.
 Consider their table image.
 In other words, if it is a loose player opening, you can widen the hands you call with as he is opening wider than a tight player.
 If it is a tight player opening, you should be looking to play less hands or hands that can break him and his premium hands e.g. low pairs.